Skip to main content

 default:"None"

-Optional fact validity start for explicit fact writes.
+Optional fact validity start.

 valid_until